 Title: Visitors To A Gallery - Referential Self, Embedded.
-2008
+2004 +

 Thanks to Plymouth Arts Centre, Paula Orrell.
 Supported by Helen Sloan of Scan.
 Part of distributed South, which is a project funded by The Arts Council England.
-Thanks for support and custom electronics from Ian Steele.
 Thanks to an AHRC creative fellowship and Goldsmiths digital studios.

-KEYWORDS: network, CCTV, networked, generative, sensor, installation, real time audio, visualization, environment. responsive.
+KEYWORDS: network art, CCTV, generative, sensor, installation, real time audio, visualization, environment, surveillance art, responsive.

 Concept, images, design, visualisation, installation, (c) copyright Stanza.
 2004